wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/regex.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn more about regular expressions or regex.
-The Wazuh Ruleset is used to analyze incoming events and generate alerts when appropriate.
+  :description: The Wazuh Ruleset is used to analyze incoming events and generate alerts when appropriate.
+Learn more about regular expressions or regex in this section.

 .. _regex_syntax: